Esther Warkov (activist)

-Esther Warkov, Ph.D. is an American activist and music researcher who has authored books and studies on music.
-Her scholarly articles on ethnomusicology have been featured in several journals.
-She and her husband Joel Levin were featured in the media for co-founding Stop Sexual Assault in Schools (SSAIS) in Portland, OR, which advocates for preventing sexual violence in K-12 schools.
+Esther Warkov is an American activist and researcher who has authored books and articles on music and ethnomusicology.
+She and her husband Joel Levin co-founded a national nonprofit Stop Sexual Assault in Schools (SSAIS).

 Activism

-Warkov and her husband Joel Levin were widely covered by the media in 2016, including in The Huffington Post, The Washington Post, Slate, and NPR, after revealing their daughter was raped in 2012 while on a school field trip.
-This inspired them in 2015 to found a non-profit organization called Stop Sexual Assault in Schools (SSAIS).
-SSAIS educates parents about Title IX protections and teaches them how to file official complaints in response to known misconduct, which the couple said took them years to figure out.
-In January 2018, SSAIS was credited for creating the #MeTooK12 spinoff of the #MeToo hashtag, and is meant to raise awareness of the widespread prevalence of sexual misconduct towards children in K-12 educational settings.
+Warkov and Levin started SSAIS in 2015 after their daughter was raped on a school field trip.
+The nonprofit educates K-12 students and parents about Title IX protections and how to advocate for safe schools free from the damaging effects of sexual harassment and assault.
+As the first national nonprofit dedicated to educating the public about K-12 sexual harassment, SSAIS drew wide national attention, appearing in over 200 media reports.
+In January 2018, SSAIS launched the #MeTooK12 spinoff of the #MeToo movement to raise awareness of the widespread prevalence of sexual harassment in K-12 schools.

 Musical research

 Warkov has published many scholarly articles, recordings, articles, and reviews on how music is related to society, especially music from Irish, Welsh, and Middle Eastern cultures.
-Her music research has been mentioned in books such as Ethnomusicological Encounters with Music and Musicians by Timothy Rice, Jewish Topographies: Visions of Space, Traditions of Place by Julia Brauch and Anna Lipphardt, and others.
+Her work is featured on the Jewish Music Research Centre website.
+Her music research and musical recordings have been cited in several academic books and papers.

 Biography

 Warkov graduated from high school when she was 16 and has three music degrees: a bachelor's degree in music from the University of California, a Fulbright scholar with a master's degree in music from the University of Wales, and also a doctorate in ethnomusicology from Israel with a specialty in Middle Eastern music.
-She has received many fellowships and awards, including a National Endowment for the Arts grant.
+She has received many fellowships and awards, including a National Endowment for the Arts grant for 'ud study.
+For many years she also worked as an independent music instructor.